-In addition to the above factors, in the course of its meetings, the USF board of directors reviewed and considered a wide variety of information relevant to the merger, including:
+In addition to the above factors, in the course of its meetings, the USF board of directors reviewed and considered a wide variety of information relevant to the original merger, including:

-- information concerning USF's and Yellow Roadway's businesses, historical financial performance and condition, operations, properties, assets, customers, competitive positions, prospects and management; - the current industry, economic and market conditions and trends; and - historical market prices, volatility and trading information with respect to USF common stock and Yellow Roadway common stock.
+- information concerning USF's and Yellow Roadway's businesses, historical financial performance and condition, operations, properties, assets, customers, competitive positions, prospects and management; - the current industry, economic and market conditions and trends; and - · historical market prices, volatility and trading information with respect to USF common stock and Yellow Roadway common stock.

-The USF board of directors also considered countervailing factors in its deliberations concerning the merger, including:
+The USF board of directors also considered countervailing factors in its deliberations concerning the original merger, including:

-- the possibility that the merger might not be completed, or that completion might be unduly delayed, and the potential adverse consequences to USF's business as a result of the pendency of the merger and attendant operational disruption and customer concerns; - the fact that USF did not conduct an auction prior to entering into the merger agreement; - the fact that Yellow Roadway requires the approval of its stockholders to issue the Yellow Roadway common stock in the merger; - the fact that the trading price of Yellow Roadway common stock had increased by more than 160% since February 2004 and the possibility that this rate of increase could increase the risk of a stock price decline in the event of any failure to meet operational or earnings expectations;

-- the risk that the potential benefits sought in the merger might not be fully realized, recognizing the many management challenges associated with successfully combining the USF and Yellow Roadway businesses; - the risk that, because of potential proration, USF stockholders may receive a form of consideration in the merger different from that which they elected to receive; and - various other risks associated with the merger and the businesses of USF, Yellow Roadway and the combined company described in the section entitled "Risk Factors" beginning on page 27 of this joint proxy statement/prospectus.
+- the possibility that the original merger might not be completed, or that completion might be unduly delayed, and the potential adverse consequences to USF's business as a result of the pendency of the original merger and attendant operational disruption and customer concerns; - the fact that USF did not conduct an auction prior to entering into the original merger agreement; - the fact that Yellow Roadway requires the approval of its stockholders to issue the Yellow Roadway common stock in the original merger; - the fact that the trading price of Yellow Roadway common stock had increased by more than 160% since February 2004 and the possibility that this rate of increase could increase the risk of a stock price decline in the event of any failure to meet operational or earnings expectations; - the risk that the potential benefits sought in the original merger might not be fully realized, recognizing the many management challenges associated with successfully combining the USF and Yellow Roadway businesses; - the risk that, because of potential proration, USF stockholders may receive a form of consideration in the original merger different from that which they elected to receive; and - various other risks associated with the original merger and the businesses of USF, Yellow Roadway and the combined company described in the section entitled "Risk Factors" beginning on page 24 of this proxy statement/prospectus (except for the risks associated with proration and adjustment, which do not apply to the amended merger as a result of modifications to the original merger agreement).

 The USF board of directors recognized that there can be no assurance about future results, including results expected or considered in the factors listed above.
-The USF board of directors concluded, however, that the potential advantages outweighed the potential risk of completing the transaction.
+The USF board of directors concluded, however, that the potential advantages outweighed the potential risk of completing the original merger.

-The foregoing discussion of the information and factors considered by the USF board of directors is not exhaustive, but includes all material factors considered by the USF board of directors.
+The foregoing discussion of the information and factors considered by the USF board of directors is not exhaustive, but includes all material factors considered by the USF board of directors in connection with its approval of the original merger agreement.
 In view of the wide variety of factors, both positive and negative, considered by the USF board of directors, the USF board of directors did not consider it practical to, nor did it attempt to, quantify, rank or otherwise seek to assign relative weights to the specific factors that it considered in reaching its decision.
 In considering the factors described above, individual members of the USF board of directors may have given different weight to different factors and may have applied different analysis to each of the material factors considered by the USF board of directors.